 Does Medicare Cover Tdap Vaccines

-Tdap is covered by Medicare Part D Prescription Drug Plans.
+Tdap is covered by Part D Prescription Drug Plans.

 Vaccines for Pneumonia